-After that, it is enough to confirm your intentions and “voila” – you are removed from the group and can no longer do anything about it.
-In the end, the “Delete Group” button that you have been looking for will appear.
-If besides you, a group is managed by several more administrators, they must be deleted before you delete yourself.
+In the end, the “Delete Group” button you have been looking for will appear.
+After that, it is enough to confirm your intentions, and “voila” – you are removed from the group and can no longer do anything about it.
+If several more administrators manage a group beside you, they must be deleted before you delete yourself.
 Otherwise, you will have to ask them to complete the entire process.

 As soon as you click on the “Leave and Delete” button, it will forever disappear from the history of Facebook.

-Before you go back and delete your profile, take a look at another feature that is similar to deleting a group but is less time consuming, irreversible and keeps peoples’ memories.
+Before you go back and delete your profile, take a look at another feature that is similar to deleting a group but is less time-consuming, reversible, and keeps peoples’ memories.

-Archived groups are technically inactive and don’t appear in the search results for the general public expect group members.
+Paused groups are technically inactive and don’t appear in the search results for the general public except for group members.
 Remained members still will maintain access to all photos, publications, and threads to view.
 Also, no new members can be invited or join the group.

-The beauty of archiving groups in its irreversibility.
-Once you change your mind you can unarchive the group and bring it back to life.
+The beauty of pausing groups is their reversibility.
+Once you change your mind, you can unpause the group and bring it back to life.

 ✨✨✨ Related article: How to Use Facebook Ads for Beginners